Lostky01/llama3-LoRa-LM-custom/README.md

 ## 🧠 Credits

 - Base model by [TinyLlama](https://huggingface.co/TinyLlama)
-- LoRA tuning and API by YOU, the savage dev 💥
+- LoRA tuning and API by TheBatShitBananaDotNet™